What is Unified Commerce? It’s the Future of Retail

 Possessing the right digital tools to create a unified commerce experience for both retail associates and customers is a requirement in this new age of hyper-convenience consumerism.
 And staying ahead of the curve and getting out in front of new unified commerce technologies is the key to creating profitable shopping experiences in the future.

 Manhattan Active Omni can lead the way…

 The Manhattan Active Omni suite is built to provide optimal omnichannel retail experiences for your customers with a unified commerce platform that profitably connects every aspect of your retail network.
 Born in the cloud, Manhattan Active Omni is a comprehensive portfolio of solutions and services that is always current and fully extensible.

-Its suit of omnichannel software solutions — including Customer Engagement, Point of Sale, Store Inventory & Fulfillment, and Order Management — deliver a unified approach to selling, engagement, and fulfillment in a single cloud-native app.
-It is the ultimate unified commerce platform, with the flexibility and scalability to provide associates with everything they need to navigate the omnichannel world and it is built to deliver truly omnichannel customer experiences for today and tomorrow’s retail shoppers.
+Its suite of omnichannel software solutions—including Customer Engagement, Point of Sale, Store Inventory & Fulfillment, and Order Management—deliver a unified approach to selling, engagement, and fulfillment in a single cloud-native app.
+It is the ultimate unified commerce platform, with the flexibility and scalability to provide associates with everything they need to navigate the omnichannel world and it is built to deliver truly omnichannel customer experiences for today's and tomorrow’s retail shoppers.

 Want to learn more about how Manhattan Active Omni can help your stores?
 See how Lamps Plus is able to deliver a “peaceful” omnichannel experience with Manhattan.